newjersey/navigator.business.nj.gov/content/src/fundings/child-care-facilities-improvement-program.md

 ### Eligibility

-Child care centers licensed by the NJ Department of Children and Families (NJDCF) as of June 4, 2021 are eligible to apply for facility improvement grants.
-Child care providers may own or lease the space where the facility improvement will occur.

 Applicants are limited to two applications per Employer Identification Number (EIN).
 Applicants operating from multiple locations under a sole EIN must submit separate applications for each NJDCF-licensed location, up to two locations.

 Applicants must meet the following eligibility requirements: